scarf-sh/scarf/docs/docs/index.md

 scarf install ${your_package_name}
 ```

-## View your package analytics
+## Viewing your package analytics

 Once you've pushed a release to your package, you can head over to the
 [dashboard](https://scarf.sh/#/home) to see your packages install and usage
 stats!

-## Connect a Stripe Account
+## Connecting a Stripe Account

 Navigate to your account details page by clicking your username in the nav bar.
 Find the `Connect to Stripe` button at the bottom, and follow Stripe's
 onboarding process.
 It only takes a few minutes.
 You'll be redirected back to
 Scarf when the enrollment is complete.

-## Add a private usage tier to your package
+## Adding a private usage tier to your package

 Now that you've connected a Stripe account, you're ready to start collecting
 payments for your package!
 Navigate to your package detail page on Scarf and